Explicit representation of solutions to a linear wave equation with time delay: Introduction

 Our approach is based on separation of variables and Sturm--Liouville theory.
 After an analytic simplification step (including an exponential transformation that removes first-order spatial derivatives under a natural coefficient compatibility), the PDE is reduced to a countable family of second-order linear delay differential equations for the Fourier modes.
 For these scalar delay equations we employ the fundamental solutions $C_{\tau}^{a,b}$ and $S_{\tau}^{a,b}$ (delayed perturbation functions), which generalize the classical cosine/sine-type fundamental solutions for the corresponding undelayed equation (e.g.\ when the delayed coupling vanishes).
 This yields explicit representation formulas for both the homogeneous and the forced modal dynamics and hence for the PDE solution as a Fourier series.

 The present framework extends the explicit-representation philosophy of Khusainov et al.~\cite{Khusainov} to a broader class of delayed wave models that include both instantaneous and delayed spatial operators.
 In particular, the pure-delay model is recovered as a special case by setting the instantaneous coefficients to zero, i.e.\ $a_{1}=b_{1}=c_{1}=0$.
+More precisely, this special-case statement is understood at the level of the reduced one-dimensional equation; when the exponential change of variables below involves division by $a_i^2$, degenerate cases with $a_i=0$ should be obtained directly from the already simplified equation rather than from the transformation formula itself.
 We also provide sufficient conditions ensuring absolute and uniform convergence of the resulting Fourier series and of the termwise differentiated series in space, thereby justifying the formal computations and validating numerical evaluation via truncated expansions.
 Finally, a numerical example illustrates the practical computation and visualization of truncated series solutions.

 The paper is organized as follows.
 Section~\ref{sec3} introduces the analytical simplification and the stepwise classical solution framework.
 Section~\ref{sec4} treats the homogeneous problem and derives the modal solution formulas, while Section~\ref{sec5} addresses the non-homogeneous case.
 Section~\ref{sec7} assembles the general solution representation.
 Section~\ref{sec8} establishes convergence and termwise differentiation results.
 Section~\ref{sec9} presents a numerical example and concludes with a discussion of the implications of our findings.